GudbjorgVidja/TakeAway/README.md

 ## Design patterns

-- The Observer pattern is used, by implementing listeners.
+- The Observer pattern is used, by implementing listeners and bindings
     - A listener in GreidslaController.
 The observer is veitingarList in Karfa, and the observed is a method to make a new text
     - in Karfa: a listener observing the contents of Karfa, to calculate the total price of the order.